Model Basis 1 - Rotations in the LEDO Field

 Differences:

 • Scalar field: total value $\rho(x,t)$ only.
-Overlapping gradient can be calculated via sourrounding.
+Overlapping gradient can be calculated via surrounding.

 In short:

-LEDO = frequency spectrum aware, resonant oscillation of local energy density
+LEDO = frequency spectrum aware, directional resonant oscillation of local energy density

 Aspect Scalar Field ($\rho(x,t)$) LEDO Field ($\Lambda$-Energy Density Oscillation)